 If there were enough like him, I think the world would be a very safe place to live in, and yet not too dull to be worth living in.

-This seems to be the version that appeared in as the non-fiction centrepiece (and title) of the 1950 Chandler collection, which also rounded up a dozen short stories, not to be confused with the one that appeared a few months earlier in the April 15, 1950 issue of Saturday Review of Literature, or the unabridged original version that appeared five or so years earlier in the December 1944 issue of The Atlantic Monthly.
+This seems to be the version that appeared in as the non-fiction centrepiece (and title) of the 1950 Chandler short story collection, which also rounded up a dozen short stories, not to be confused with the slightly different version that appeared a few months earlier in the April 15, 1950 issue of Saturday Review of Literature, or the unabridged original version that appeared five or so years earlier in the December 1944 issue of The Atlantic Monthly.

 - “When in Doubt Have a Man Come Through a Door with a Gun in His Hand”

 (March 2014, Quote Investigator)

 An interesting discussion about one often-quoted quip, and its history, appearing and disappearing in various editions of the essay.